States North Dakota

 The purpose of the Newborn Screening Program is to test all newborns in North Dakota for early signs of a number of treatable conditions as required by North Dakota law.
-All of the tests are performed on one tiny sample of blood obtained by pricking the baby's heel a few days after birth.
-The blood is allowed to dry on absorbent paper, which is sent for testing to a laboratory in Iowa.
-The North Dakota Newborn Screening Program has designated the University of Iowa Hygienic Laboratory (UHL) as the central screening laboratory for the program.
-The Iowa Newborn Screening Program staff along with the North Dakota medical consultants assist attending North Dakota doctors in confirming a newborn’s diagnosis, recommending treatment and advising follow-up care.
+The testing is performed by taking a few drops of blood from a baby’s heel a few days after birth.
+The blood is placed on a blood spot card and is sent to a laboratory in Iowa for testing.
+The North Dakota Newborn Screening Program (NDNSP) has designated the University of Iowa State Hygienic Laboratory (SHL) as the central screening laboratory for the program.
+The North Dakota medical consultants work closely with the Iowa Newborn Screening Program staff to assist health care providers in North Dakota to confirm or rule out a newborn’s diagnosis and recommend treatment and follow-up care for infants.

-As with any testing, this testing will have one of two possible results: your baby will have either a normal or an abnormal screening result.
-While it is unlikely, if your doctor asks you to bring your baby in for retesting, do it so as soon as possible.
+With newborn screening, your baby will have one of two possible results: normal or abnormal screening result.
+If your health care provider asks you to bring your baby in for follow-up testing, do so as soon as possible.
 A “retest” is not the same as saying your child tested positive for a condition, as many factors may have contributed to this abnormal result.
-However, if the second test indicates your child does have a condition, prompt action can be very important.
-If you don't have a telephone, it will be helpful to leave the phone number of a friend, relative or neighbor with the doctor when you leave the hospital with your newborn.
-You can also help by notifying your doctor immediately if you move soon after the baby is born.
-Feel free to ask your physician or care provider any questions that you have throughout the process.
+However, if the second test indicates your child may have a condition, prompt action is very important.
+If you don't have a telephone, it will be helpful to leave the phone number of a friend, relative or neighbor with the health care provider before you leave the hospital.
+Notify your health care provider immediately if you move soon after the baby is born.

 How is Newborn Screening Paid for in North Dakota?

 As stated by law the screening laboratory, which is selected by the department, may charge fees for necessary services.
-Currently the fee is $68.08.
-Facilities bill third party payers for this fee.
-There is no fee from the designated laboratory for repeat screens at this time; however, the facility where a repeat screen is drawn may charge a fee.
+The current newborn screening fee is $75.00and the State Hygienic Laboratory (SHL) bills the facilities, who in turn bill the third party payers.
+The SHL does not chrage for repeat screens at this time.

 Policies and Resources